Boîte à Lunch comes to the Point!

 Fun, interactive cooking workshops

-The Boîte à Lunch cooking program made its debut in fall 2019!
+About the Boîte à Lunch cooking program

 As of fall 2019, Share the Warmth, in affiliation with The Depot Community Food Centre, offers the Boîte à Lunch cooking workshops.
 Boîte à Lunch is a fun, hands-on after-school cooking program, which aims to get students involved in the preparation of healthy, delicious meals.
 These workshops teach children about nutrition, and healthy eating and lifestyle habits and aim to reinforce the food security of their families.
 Furthermore, the workshops strengthen participants’ confidence and build autonomy.
 Through Boîte à Lunch, the kitchen becomes a space to learn, share, build bridges and make friends!